DevQL GraphQL

 bitloops/schema.graphqlfor review and client code generation

-Export the current schema snapshot from the repository root with:
+Export the current checked-in schema snapshots from the repository root with:

 The test suite asserts that the checked-in snapshot still matches the runtime SDL.